espocrm/documentation/docs/extensions/outlook-integration/setting-up.md

 ## Sync scheduling

 Sync is run by the scheduled job *Outlook Calendar Sync*.
 By default, it is executed every 10 minutes.
 You can change scheduling at Administration > Scheduled Jobs > Outlook Calendar Sync.

-## Troubleshooting

-Check whether the scheduled job is running Administration > Scheduled Jobs > Outlook Calendar Sync > Log.

-Check EspoCRM log at `data/logs` directory.
-You can also set the [log mode](../../administration/troubleshooting.md#enabling-debug-mode-for-a-logger) to `DEBUG` level to obtain more info from the log.